wso2/docs-choreo-dev/en/docs/administer/configure-an-external-idp/configure-asgardeo-as-an-external-idp.md

 # Configure Asgardeo as an External Identity Provider (IdP)

-Asgardeo is an identity-as-a-service (IDaaS) that is designed to create seamless login experiences for your apps.
-Asgardeo seamlessly integrates with Choreo, offering powerful API access control.
-This control hinges on the use of API scopes.
-That is, it enables the restriction of access to a designated group of users.
-Choreo allows you to bring your user stores in Asgardeo as an external IdP and provide API access control.
-This document guides you step-by-step to configure Asgardeo AD as your external IdP.
+Asgardeo is an identity-as-a-service (IDaaS) solution designed to create seamless login experiences for your applications.
+Asgardeo seamlessly integrates with Choreo, providing powerful API access control through the use of API scopes.
+This enables restricting API access to designated user groups.
+By configuring Asgardeo as an external IdP in Choreo, you can leverage your Asgardeo user stores to manage API access control effectively.
+This guide walks you through the steps to set up Asgardeo as your external IdP.

 ## Prerequisites

-Before you try out this guide, be sure you have the following:
+Before you proceed, be sure to complete the following:

-- Create an Asgardeo application by following the Asgardeo guide: [Register a Standard-based Application](https://wso2.com/asgardeo/docs/guides/applications/register-standard-based-app/#register-an-application)
+- Create an Asgardeo application.
+You can follow the Asgardeo guide to [register a standard-based application](https://wso2.com/asgardeo/docs/guides/applications/register-standard-based-app/#register-an-application).

-- Find the well-known URL
+- Find the well-known URL:
-  Click on the **info** tab of your application to view the endpoints and copy the **Discovery** endpoint.
+  Go to the **info** tab of the Asgardeo application to view the endpoints and copy the **Discovery** endpoint.

 - Find the Client ID:
-  Click on the **info** tab of your application to view the endpoints and copy the **Client ID**.
+  Go to the **info** tab of the Asgardeo application to view the endpoints and copy the **Client ID**.

 ## Add Asgardeo as an external IdP in Choreo